To reduce car emissions, MEPs propose tougher CO2 limits on cars and vans to reach zero emissions on roads by 2035.

 MEPs’ climate ambitions

-Parliament's environment committee backed the Commission’s goal of zero emission roads by 2035 in a report adopted on 11 May.
-The committee says that the Commission should report on the progress toward zero road emissions and its impact on consumers and employment by the end of 2025.
+MEPs backed the Commission’s goal of zero emissions by 2035 and revised 2030 emissions targets for cars and vans on 8 June.
+Parliament also said the Commission should report on the progress toward zero road emissions and its impact on consumers and employment by the end of 2025.

 MEPs also want the Commission to develop a methodology to assess the full life-cycle of CO2 emissions from cars and vans, including the fuel and energy consumed, by 2023.